deanrad/rxfx-gitbook/examples/animation-60fps.md

 # Animation 60FPS

 {% hint style="info" %}
-The 𝗥𝘅𝑓𝑥 principles of “return the work” and “fake it till you make it” are shown in this example of using Javascript rather than CSS animation.
+The RxFx principles of “return the work” and “fake it till you make it” are shown in this example of using Javascript rather than CSS animation.

 **Concepts**: Stubbing handlers, requestAnimationFrame, unrolling recursion. .
 {% endhint %}

 {% embed url="https://codesandbox.io/embed/animation-recipe-yd7nlr?fontsize=14&hidenavigation=1&theme=dark" %}

 In this example of a carnival game, a player on the left and a player on the right can press (or tap) the targets to advance their unicorn across the screen.
-We'll build this using 𝗥𝘅𝑓𝑥, but first let's answer why we'd choose to animate with JS, not just CSS properties.
+We'll build this using RxFx, but first let's answer why we'd choose to animate with JS, not just CSS properties.

 In CSS-based animation, a change of the `left` or `transform` style property is accompanied with a `transition` directive like `transition: left 0.25s;`.
 This suffers the age-old issue of 'events coming in too fast'—Javascript has no idea that an animation is going on.
 It thinks that a change of the `left` property is instantaneous.
 So a player could just mash that target 10 times quickly and the unicorn would be all the way across the board.
 The gameplay could be improved if animation could finish before the unicorn moves again.
-This is just 𝗥𝘅𝑓𝑥' `listenBlocking` strategy, so let's begin!
+This is just RxFx' `listenBlocking` strategy, so let's begin!

 ### A setup, in React